mokimochiii/Cybersecurity-Home-Lab/CTFs/pwnable.kr/bof.md

     ```
     - if we were to input 'AAAAAAAAAAAA', since buf can only hold 8 bytes, it would store the first 8.
 But what happens to last 4?
     - after running the program with the input we find that suddenly, n=0x41414141
-    - 0x41 in ascii == 'A', so that's what happens to the last 4 'A's
+    - 0x41 is the hex number for the ascii character 'A', so that's what happens to the last 4 'A's
     - i copied the bof executable into my local computer since bof runs over nc
     - when I run 'gdb bof' I disassemble both main and func to see how it runs and look for possible breakpoints
     ```bash